apache/usergrid/docs/deploy-local.md

 Database setup URL - [http://localhost:8080/system/database/setup](http://localhost:8080/system/database/setup)

-When prompted to login use the sysadmin credentials that you specified in your usergrid-deployment.properties file.
+When prompted to login use the sysadmin credentials that you specified in your __usergrid-custom.properties__ file.
 Based on the example above that would be superuser and pw123.
 If the operation is successful you should a message like the one below in your browser.
 If not, check your logs for clues about what went wrong.

     {
       "action" : "cassandra setup",